-- 17.6 The site shall keep a record of any medical substances (including herbal remedies) administered to any members of their herd, stating the reason for the treatment and the date(s) the treatment was administered. - 17.6.1 The site may record the individual animals receiving the treatment(s). - 17.7 The entity may evaluate mortality rates across sites and implement measures to reduce mortality at sites showing unusually high rates of mortality. - 17.8 The site shall only castrate goats for justified reasons. - The only acceptable justifications refer to the welfare of the goat and/or the herd, such as to prevent inbreeding, and/or to meet other requirements of this Standard. - 17.8.1 The site shall only carry out castration on kids older than 8 weeks of age for justified reasons. - The only acceptable justifications refer to the welfare of the goat and/or to meet other requirements of this Standard. - 17.9 The site shall ensure that castration is done by competent persons, using equipment that is clean and suitable and providing aftercare that promotes the health and recovery of the goat. - 17.10 The site may use pain relief during castration. - 17.11 The site shall not perform de-scenting, disbudding, dehorning, and/or the removal of goat wattles.
+- 17.2.1 Fibre-producing animals that are identified as sick, lame or injured shall be given appropriate medical treatment, care and feeding and are observed at least twice in every 24-hour period. - 17.2.2 Where there is a risk of contagion, sick animals shall be isolated from the rest of the herd. - Note that the requirements preventing complete isolation still apply. - 17.3 Where the fibre-producing animal has hooves, the site shall trim their hooves to prevent lameness. - 17.3.1 The site shall check all hooves at least twice a year. - Trimming may be needed more often than twice a year. - 17.4 The site shall implement measures that prevent and control parasitic infections. - 17.5 Newly acquired fibre-producing animals shall be quarantined for a minimum of 21 days from all other conspecifics, avoiding complete isolation. - Quarantine means keeping conspecifics separate in a way that prevents nose-tonose contact. - Avoiding complete isolation means keeping quarantined fibre-producing animals within sight, smell and sound of other conspecifics. - 17.6 The site shall keep a record of any medical substances (including herbal remedies) administered to any members of their herd, stating the reason for the treatment and the date(s) the treatment was administered. - 17.6.1 The site may record the individual fibre-producing animals receiving the treatment(s). - 17.7 The site shall not castrate fibre-producing animals without justified reasons. - The only acceptable justifications refer to the welfare of the animal and/or the herd, such as to prevent inbreeding, and/or to meet other requirements of this Standard. - 17.7.1 The site shall not castrate fibre-producing animals older than an appropriate age without justified reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard. - For cashmere goats, the appropriate age is 8 weeks. - 17.8 The site shall ensure that castration is done by competent persons, using equipment that is clean and suitable and providing aftercare that promotes the health and recovery of the fibre-producing animal. - 17.9 The site may use pain relief during castration. - 17.10 The site shall not perform de-scenting, disbudding, dehorning and/or the removal of cashmere goat wattles.